RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 }
 ```

 At this point parser can represent arguments of any type and failures too.
-Function `parse` an
+Function `parse` is an
-ad hoc thing and not coming from Category Theory.
+ad hoc thing and isn't coming from Category Theory.

 ## Composing failing computations